 Hawthorn and Holly

-Currently Based in Chicago, Diagon Alley is a Wizard Wrock Band with strong punk rock influences and a controlled wrecklesness.
+Currently based in Chicago, Diagon Alley is a wizard rock band with strong punk rock influences and a controlled wrecklesness.
 We enjoy broadening our musical horizons and encompasing different styles and flavors into our music (like a giant tasty potion of audible goodness).
-So if your interested in what you hear, stick around, you might just hear something familiar, and yet completely different…
+So if you’re interested in what you hear, stick around, you might just hear something familiar, and yet completely different…

 Pop Songs for Muggles